 NJAMHAA’s mission is to promote the value of its members as the highest quality behavioral healthcare providers for the residents of New Jersey through advocacy and professional development.

 Today, the vast majority of individuals with serious substance use and/or mental health disorders, as well as thousands of other persons with common behavioral problems, live and receive their services in the community.
-The hospital-based and freestanding non-profit behavioral healthcare providers (providers of treatment and support services for individuals who have mental illnesses and\or substance use disorders) that comprise the membership of the New Jersey Association of Mental Health and Addiction Agencies, Inc. (NJAMHAA) are the roots of this community-based system.
-Providing mental health and substance use treatment services to children and adults, regardless of their ability to pay, NJAMHAA’s members are key to the well being of the citizens of New Jersey.
-For more than six decades, NJAMHAA has fostered the growth and vitality of this system.
+Hospital-based and freestanding behavioral healthcare providers (providers of treatment and support services for individuals who have mental illnesses, substance use disorders [SUD] and/or intellectual/developmental disabilities [I/DD]) that comprise the membership of the New Jersey Association of Mental Health and Addiction Agencies, Inc. (NJAMHAA) are the roots of this community-based system.
+Providing clinical treatment and support services to children and adults, regardless of their ability to pay, NJAMHAA’s members are key to the well being of the residents of New Jersey.
+For seven decades, NJAMHAA has fostered the growth and vitality of this system.
 Through advocacy, education, training, mutual support, development of key partnerships and a variety of services, NJAMHAA assists agencies committed to improving the availability and quality of behavioral health services throughout the state.

-NJAMHAA is comprised of the leading mental healthcare and substance use treatment providers who treat New Jersey residents with mental illness, addictions or co-occurring disorders, as well as the families of these individuals.
-Our membership represents organizations in every county and almost every community statewide - nearly 98 percent of the behavioral healthcare market in New Jersey.
-In aggregate, our members help 500,000 children and adults with mental illness and addiction issues and employ 61,000 members of the state's workforce.
+NJAMHAA is comprised of the leading mental healthcare, SUD treatment and I/DD service providers who serve New Jersey residents of all ages, as well as their families.
+Our membership represents organizations in every county and almost every community statewide.
+In aggregate, our members help more than 500,000 children and adults every year and employ more than 61,000 members of the state's workforce.

-Although we continue to evolve, one thing always remains constant: Our commitment to providers, individual receiving services and their families and our efforts help to improve the lives of individuals with mental illness and/or addictions.
+Although we continue to evolve as the behavioral healthcare environment constantly changes, one thing always remains constant: Our commitment to support providers in their efforts to improve the lives of individuals with behavioral health challenges and their families.